 What You Shouldn’t Miss in 3 Days in Belgium

 First things first.
 You absolutely should not miss Bruges while you’re in Belgium.
 It is so stupidly gorgeous.
 You can either take a day trip, like I did or base yourself there if you want to really get to know the city.

 Honestly, just go food crazy in Belgium.
 Go on that chocolate tour I mentioned, eat as many €1 street waffles as possible, and gorge yourself on mussels, fries, and Belgian beer.
 Sightseeing should come second to stuffing yourself silly.

 My favorite traditional ‘sightseeing’ type thing was, without a doubt, the Brussels Comic Strip Walls (even though they’re not actually all that traditional of a sight).
 Definitely leave some time to go find as many of them as you can!

 What I Didn’t Love in 3 Days in Belgium

 I could have taken or left the traditional sights in Belgium.
 The Grand Place and the Manneken Pis in Brussels were nothing to write home about, and the Markt in Bruges was nothing compared to the wonders I found on the side streets.
 You’re more than likely to stumble upon them while wandering anyway, so don’t bother carving out time specifically to see them.

 While the canal tour that I took in Bruges was fun, I also wouldn’t exactly call it a ‘must-do’.
-At €8 for a half hour cruise I also thought it was a little overpriced (especially because I couldn’t hear the guide at all).
-But if you love boats (like I do), you’ll probably be tempted to take the tour anyways!
+At €8 for a half-hour cruise, I also thought it was a little overpriced (especially because I couldn’t hear the guide at all).
+But if you love boats (like I do), you’ll probably be tempted to take the tour anyway!